Wilson, safeties share their thoughts after IU's second full-pads practice of 2015

 Spent the 2002-10 seasons at the University of Oklahoma.
 He served as co-offensive coordinator and offensive line coach (2002-05) and offensive coordinator and tight ends and fullbacks coach (2006-10).

 Led some of the most productive offenses in the history of college football, coached in 10 consecutive bowl games and made seven BCS bowl appearances, including three national championship games (2003, ‘04, ‘08).

-OU played in seven Big 12 Title games in Wilson's nine years, going 6-1 in those appearances.
-His offenses were vital to accumulating an overall record of 99-24 (.805) during his time in Norman, including seven 10-win seasons.
+OU played in seven Big 12 Title games, going 6-1, and Wilson’s offenses were vital to accumulating an overall record of 99-24 (.805) during his time in Norman, including seven 10-win seasons.

 From 2002-10, 26 offensive players were drafted in to the NFL, including seven first-round selections, with three going among the first 10 picks and two in the top five.